waleed318/DataStructureandAlgorithm-Golang/Day10/day.md

 Linked lists are commonly used in computer science because they allow for efficient insertion and deletion of elements in the middle of the list, as well as efficient traversal of the list without the need for random access.
 They do, however, have the disadvantage of requiring more memory than arrays because of the additional pointer stored with each element.

+## The AddToHead method
+The AddToHead method adds the node to the start of the linked list.
+The AddToHead method of the LinkedList class has a parameter integer property.
+The property is used to initialize the node.

 <p align="center">
  <img src="linkedlist.JPG?raw=true" alt="linear Data Structures" width="50%" height="50%" />
 </p>